 - Try not to take it personally.
 Sometimes people just really expect the world when making a purchase.

-Scenario #2: The negative online review is from a competitor, online troll or bully.
+Scenario 2: The negative online review is from a competitor, troll or online bully

 This is the harder scenario to deal with because while you do still need to reply to their complaint, these people are just out to make trouble.
 And there is no remedy you can provide because they were never a real customer.